masamiy/DataStoryTelling/content/3-Narrative.md

 ---
 title: Power of story
 nav: Narrative
-description: >
+description:
-    In this section we explores the power of story!
 ---
-People remembers a story
+In this section, we explore the power of story.
 Story is a very powerful stuff - it gets people together.
 How do you develop your story?
 There are a couple of hits: